imgly/pesdk-wrapper-vuejs/README.md

 However, you have to either download or copy the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=VueJs-Plugin) assets to your public asset folder.
 You can either get them [here](https://github.com/imgly/pesdk-html5-build/tree/master/assets) or copy them from your `node_modules`.

-If you need more configuration possibilities, you can pass all the mentioned [options](https://docs.photoeditorsdk.com/guides/html5/v4/introduction/configuration) to the `editorOptions` or `options` prop.
+If you need more configuration possibilities, you can pass all the mentioned [options](https://docs.photoeditorsdk.com/guides/html5/v4/introduction/configuration) to the `options` prop.

 Furthermore, the editor instance is saved as a Vue Instance Property so you can access the editor instance inside your parent component with `this.$pesdk` after the editor is mounted.